Winter Season 2024!

 - Illness is only excused with a doctor's note

-Students who miss an unexcused performance or three unexcused practices will be:
+Students who ARE LATE UP TO THREE TIMES, miss an unexcused performance, or MISS three unexcused practices will be:

 - Asked to meet with the director and their parents/guardians to discuss future participation on the team

 - Denied the extra 1.0 credit if enrolled at NHS

 - May be asked to sit out of a performance depending on how much was missed in preparation of that performance.
 If that's the case, students must still attend the event.

 Credit and Behavior Policies

 NHS Students who successfully complete a competitive season without being late more than three times, missing an unexcused performance, or missing three unexcused practices will be awarded 1 full fine arts credit if enrolled at NHS (per season).